fjtcin/dfx-3rp/README.md

 ![Address Space](imgs/mem.png)

 Interface design is crucial for ensuring efficient data flow and the collaborative operation of modules.
 As shown in the first figure, the AXI4 Memory Mapped (AXIMM) protocol is adopted for the interaction between the RPs and the KV260's on-chip memory.
 This allows each dynamically loaded RM to directly and efficiently perform read and write operations on the main system memory, providing a high-bandwidth channel for the transmission of large-scale matrix data.

-The exchange of control and status signals (CONFIG) between the static and dynamic regions, as well as between the dynamic regions and the PS (Processing System), is implemented through the AXI4 Lite interface.
+The exchange of control and status signals (CONFIG) between the static and dynamic regions is implemented through the AXI4 Lite interface.
 The second figure illustrates the address space allocated for the AXIMM and AXI4 Lite interfaces.

-Simultaneously, to enable data stream transfer and cooperative processing between RMs (for instance, to send decompressed data directly to the multiplication module), we have designed an interconnection interface based on the AXI4 Stream (AXIS) protocol.
+To enable data stream transfer and cooperative processing between RMs (for instance, to send decompressed data directly to the multiplication module), we have designed an interconnection interface based on the AXI4 Stream (AXIS) protocol.
 This streaming interface is highly suitable for pipelined processing flows and can effectively reduce the latency of data transfer between modules.
 We have added FIFO buffers between the RPs to achieve better pipelining.

 ### Reconfigurable Modules

 ![RM](imgs/rp2.png)

 Using the dense matrix multiplication RP as an example, the figure illustrates the internal structure of an RP.
-Besides the accelerator kernel written in HLS, the most crucial component is the `rm_comm_box` data mover IP core.
+Besides the HLS accelerator kernel, the most crucial component is the `rm_comm_box` data mover IP core.
 It is equipped with an AXIMM interface (DMA) for reading from and writing to memory such as DDR/BRAM, an AXIS output port for providing input to the accelerator, and an AXIS input port for reading data from the accelerator.
 This IP core contains two engines: the mm2s engine reads data from a memory address via AXIMM and provides it through the AXIS stream output port; the s2mm engine performs the reverse process.

-Since the input/output source of an RP is not fixed (it could be the DDR AXIMM or an AXIS port from another RP), we have written two data selectors.
-The control signals for these data selectors are transmitted through a virtual AXIS channel provided by the `rm_comm_box` (managed by the host application), which is distinct from other control signals transmitted via AXI Lite.
+Since the input/output source of an RP is not fixed (it could be the DDR AXIMM or an AXIS port from another RP), we have implemented two multiplexers.
+The control signals for these multiplexers are transmitted through a virtual AXIS channel provided by the `rm_comm_box` (managed by the host application), which is distinct from other control signals transmitted via AXI Lite.